elastic/prodfiler-documentation/faq.md

 ## How many machines can I deploy the agent to without your backend infrastructure melting?

-There is a maximum number of projects and a per-project host limit depending on account type.
+There is a maximum number of projects (`1`) and a per-project host limit (`20`) for new accounts.
 Please contact us to have that limit raised.

 ## Filtering